 What is Forest School?

 Forest School is a long-term process of regular sessions, rather than a one-off or infrequent visits.
-See our Woodland Days for one off or shorter programmes.
+See our Outdoor Learning page or Enrichment Days for one off or shorter programmes.

-Because being outdoor helps your child development in many ways:
+Because being outdoors helps your child development in many ways:

 Health and Fitness: